Being mindful helps people do better in just about every part of life, like focusing

 1. Mindful Eating

-You can do this with an orange, an apple, or even something as small as a raisin.
+You can do this with an orange, an apple — or even something as tiny as a

 Let's say you decide to do mindful eating with an orange.
 Your job is to eat the

 orange slowly, without rushing.
 You can do this mindful eating exercise with your

 Start by holding your orange.
 Roll it in your hand.
 Notice how it feels.

 Hold the orange near your nose.
 What does it smell like?
 Take a whiff of the bittersweet